-1011 S11 XN1 Cur of the Seads of the Hen" & "John"

 View of House & Gardens in 1718

-Folly in the Orchard

-This stands about 70 metres to the west of the Hall in the Orchard.
+Folly in the orchard This stands about 70 metres to the West of the Hall in the Orchard.
 The Historic England listing particulars describe it as a late 18th century building.
 The roof, if it ever had one, has collapsed and it now stands as a picturesque ruin.
 The ruinous state may have been deliberately contrived in the 1800s when gentlemen liked to have ruins in their grounds to emphasise the antiquity of their houses and conjure up pleasant thoughts of days of yore.

-Howsham Mill

-Howsham Mill is situated about half a mile downstream of the Hall, on a small island in the river, through which a leat has been cut to channel the water which drives the wheel.
+Howsham Mill The mill is situated about half a mile downstream of the Hall, on a small island in the river, through which a leat has been cut to channel the water which drives the wheel.
 There are several graffiti dates cut in the stonework on the west side, the oldest of which is 1757 which can be found on the left-hand side of the window to the right of the entrance on the west front.
 This fits the style of the architecture and points to Nathaniel Cholmley as the patron.
 John Carr might have been the architect, but it should be noted that the style resembles that of the illustrations in Batty Langley's Gothic Architecture, improved by Rules and Proportions, published in 1747, a pattern book which was designed to enable people to design buildings themselves, without an architect's help.
 The mill is apparently built on an ancient site where grinding took place long before it was constructed.
 In recent times it lay derelict before being taken over in 2004 by the Renewable Heritage Trust which has now restored it and uses it to generate green electricity.
-History behind the Bedroom Names All our rooms are named after notable places within the Howardian Hills, an Area of Outstanding Natural Beauty between the North York Moors National Park, the Yorkshire Wolds and the Vale of York.
-It covers 204 sq km (79 sq miles) of the North Yorkshire Countryside and is a patchwork of arable and pasture fields, scenic villages and historic country houses.
+From 2020, the Mill will be used to provide all electricity at Howsham Hall.
+This means that all power at the Hall will be provided via the turbine in the mill, itself driven by an Archimedean screw.
+Hydropower is a sustainable fuel source which demonstrates the potential to generate electricity using ancient techniques combined with modern technology.
+Adam White, November 2017